About the City of Alexandria

 How to Avoid Getting a Citation

 Many new residents, specifically those moving to the City from other states, may be confused by the requirements imposed on vehicle owners by Virginia and City law.
-In some cases, this may result in receiving a citation for failure to register with the City, failure to display a City decal, or failure to display a residential parking permit.
+In some cases, this may result in receiving a citation for failure to register with the City or failure to display a residential parking permit.
 To avoid getting a citation for any of these reasons, new residents should:

 - Purchase and display a residential parking permit (if applicable) prior to parking on the streets of a residential parking permit district.